crittermike/personal-blog/src/pages/ramblings/git-snippets.md

 ---
 templateKey: blog-post
-title: A collection random useful Git snippets
+title: A collection of random useful Git snippets
 date: 2017-05-18
 description: Because git is just so weird.
 tags: